uwaiseibna2/GAP/README.md

 # GAP Input
 GAP takes in two required input files and an optional third input file.

 **Input 1**: Tab-delimited text file with n rows and two columns, where n is the number of species.
-The first column should contain the species name, and the second column refers to the phenotype status in that species, with a 0 indicating absence, a 1 indicating presence, and a NA indicating unknown.
+The first column should contain the species name, and the second column should refer to the phenotype status in that species, with a 0 indicating absence, a 1 indicating presence, and an NA indicating unknown.

 **Input 2**: FASTA file containing multiple sequence alignments for the n species at _g_ genomic regions.
 Each header should contain the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
 Each region must contain sequences for all n species.
 If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species.